Signs of a narcissist.

-So many hit a moment within their lives, I like to call it the light bulb moment, when we’ve been walking around in a trance often knowing something isn’t quite right, yet too busy questioning ourselves, or making excuses for other people’s negative behaviours, trying to help those that are damaging to our, mental, physical and emotional health, without even realising it, then something clicks and we realise that their treatment, behaviour and actions towards us are not right, that lightbulb moment, it can be one insignificant thing or one major after so many, and we start connecting the dots, then we might stumble across the word narcissist, not knowing enough, yet knowing some we might question am I the narcissist?
-First if you ask this the answer is usually no, then remember whatever you did was either to protect yourself from harm or to help them, it was with good intentions, you can see others perspectives, you feel guilt and remorse, you have empathy and can put yourself in another’s shoes all qualities narcissists are missing.
+So many hit a moment within their lives.
+The lightbulb moment when we’ve been walking around in a trance often knowing something isn’t quite right, yet too busy questioning ourselves or making excuses for other people’s negative behaviours, trying to help those that are damaging to our mental, physical and emotional health, without even realising it.
+Then something clicks, and we realise that their treatment, behaviour and actions towards us are not right.
+That lightbulb moment it can be one insignificant thing or one major after so many.
+We start connecting the dots.
+Then we might stumble across the word narcissist.
+Not knowing enough, yet knowing some, we might question am I the narcissist?
+First, if you ask this, the answer is usually no, then remember whatever you did was either to protect yourself from harm or to help them, it was with good intentions, you can see others’ perspectives, you feel guilt and remorse, you have empathy and can put yourself in another’s shoes all qualities narcissists are missing.

-It’s confusing on so many levels, long term narcissistic abuse actually causes brain damage, it shrinks our hippocampus in our brains which houses our memories, making it hard overtime to remember the simple things, it grows our amygdala which houses our emotions and when surrounded by negative people those negative emotions grow horrifically.
+It’s confusing on so many levels.
+Long term narcissistic abuse actually causes brain damage.
+It shrinks our hippocampus in our brains which houses our memories, making it hard overtime to remember the simple things.
+It grows our amygdala which houses our emotions.
+When surrounded by negative people, those negative emotions grow horrifically.

-Gaslighting is psychological manipulation to distort another person’s reality, and is a hideous form of mental torture, making the target find it increasingly difficult to know their own realities and truths.
+Gaslighting is psychological manipulation to distort another person’s reality.
+It is a hideous form of mental torture, making the target find it increasingly difficult to know their own realities and truths.

-Writing it all out, to gather your thoughts and reclaim your reality helps, also talking to those who have lived it and understand you, so you know you’re not alone and you’re feelings are normal and rational.
+Writing it all out to gather your thoughts and reclaim your reality helps, also talking to those who have lived it and understand you, so you know you’re not alone, and your feelings are normal and rational.

 Silent treatments, another psychological manipulation, for the narcissist to keep control by causing the target extreme mental-emotional pain, and to look for what they did and to right that with the narcissist to escape the pain.